shimondoodkin/red-blue-paint/README.md

 * middle button to draw red
 * right click to draw black

+press f11 for full screen.

+press 1 to clear screen blue
+press 2 to clear screen red
+press 3 to clear screen black

 makes alot of pressure on brain of eyes.

 eyes basically say i feel stupid give me a break but you keep practice.